Alexander Muravyev

 Member of the Academic council, St. Petersburg campus of the HSE University

-Co-head of the Personnel commission (subcommittee for the SEM and SFMCS), St. Petersburg campus of the HSE University
+Head of the Personnel/Hiring commission, St. Petersburg campus of the HSE University

 Member of the Academic council of the Doctoral program in Economics (Moscow)